 There are approximately 9 quizzes.
 A missed quiz results in 0 points.
 Quizzes are based on practice problems and homework, and prepare you for the exams in terms of the concepts, but not necessarily in terms of the format or context.
-In class quizzes will be taken are at the beginning of class.
-On-line quizzes must be completed in canvas.
+Quizzes are subject to change.
+However, when in class quizzes are given they are at the beginning of class.
+On-line quizzes must be completed in canvas by due date noted.
 No make-up quizzes will be given unless you have received permission in advance at the discretion of the instructor.